mor1/mort-www/code/index.md

 analysing routeing data.
 This package currently collects BGPv4 and ISIS, and dumps and parses MRTD files including MRTD TABLE_DUMP files (as available from, e.g., RouteViews and RIPE/RIS).
 A number of utilities for manipulating these dumps are also provided.
+Since the code on [Sprint's website][pyrt] appears to be orphaned, I have created a [github repository here][pyrt-gh] for it.

 =--